-Physical intervention of any young people is rarely used and only if the young person is at risk of harming themselves, others, or of seriously damaging property.
+As a general rule, physical intervention of any young people is not acceptable and is rarely used and only if the young person is at risk of harming themselves, others, or of seriously damaging property.
 As part of the young people's care plans there will an individual behaviour support plan which will include details of the physical intervention techniques appropriate for that individual young person.